o3de/o3de.org/content/docs/atom-guide/setup/installing-atom.md

     The Asset Processor will take a few minutes the first time you launch the Editor.
 Subsequent launches will take less time because they use the cached built data.

-    *Note: Avoid opening a level in the Editor while the Asset Processor is still building because it might crash the application.*
+    *Note: Avoid opening a level in the Editor while the Asset Processor is still building.
+The application might crash.*

 <!-- 6.
 The login to O3DE window should open automatically and you can log into your Amazon account.
 (An Amazon account is required to use O3DE.)